pavliy/Payments-Gateway/README.md

 - Navigate to http://localhost:7007/swagger/index.html.
 - After you're done, it's good to do `docker-compose stop`

+**NOTE:** MacOS has known issue related to Docker.
+It cannot resolve host name when in compose we need to connect 2 containers.
+The only one working is: _host.docker.internal_

 ### Running solution from IDE

 - Use Debug build configuration.